daxpatel2/bitcask/README.md

 Deleting Data (Delete)

 Deletion is a special case of a Put.
 To delete a key, we simply Put a new entry for that key with a special "tombstone" value—in this case, an empty string ("").
-We then remove the key from the in-memory KeyDir.
+We then remove the key from the in-memory DataMap.

 The tombstone entry in the log file is crucial for the compaction process.

-func (s *Store) Delete(key string) error {
+func (s *FileStore) Delete(key string) error {
 // Write a tombstone record.
 err := s.Put(key, "")
 if err != nil {
 return err
 }
-// Remove from the in-memory index. delete(s.KeyDir, key) return nil
+// Remove from the in-memory index. delete(s.DataMap, key) return nil
 }

 Crash Recovery & Startup (Open)

 The most critical piece of the design is recovery.
-If the store is shut down or crashes, the in-memory KeyDir is lost.
-The Open function rebuilds the entire KeyDir by reading the log file from beginning to end, one entry at a time.
+If the store is shut down or crashes, the in-memory DataMap is lost.
+The Open function rebuilds the entire DataMap by reading the log file from beginning to end, one entry at a time.

 Because later entries for the same key supersede earlier ones, this process correctly reconstructs the final state of the database.

-func Open(path string) (*Store, error) {
+func Open(path string) (*FileStore, error) {
 // ...
 (File opening logic) ...

     // we will need to rebuild the map dir from the contents of the file